 Graduates of the Bachelor of Exercise and Sport Science course, including the approved units specified for the Exercise Science – ESSA sequence, may apply for registration for full membership of Exercise and Sport Science Australia at the Exercise Scientist level.

-Following successful completion of the Bachelor of Exercise and Sport Science you will be well prepared to undertake a range of further study options including a Graduate Diploma in Education to pursue physical education teaching, graduate-entry medicine or physiotherapy, honours in exercise science, masters in clinical exercise physiology and postgraduate sport programs such as sport management at Deakin University.
+Following successful completion of the Bachelor of Exercise and Sport Science you will be well prepared to undertake a range of further study options to pursue physical education teaching, graduate-entry medicine or physiotherapy, honours in exercise science, masters in clinical exercise physiology and postgraduate sport programs such as sport management at Deakin University.

 |Physiotherapy||Australian Physiotherapy Association|